ChainSafe/lodestar/docs/usage/beacon-management.md

 6. Peer info: Current total number of outbound or inbound peers, for e.g.: `peers: 27`

-For more insight into lodestar beacon functioning, you may setup lodestar metrics and use prepared Grafana dashboards that you may find in the repository.
+For more insight into how a Lodestar beacon node is functioning, you may setup lodestar metrics and use the prepared Grafana dashboards that are found in the repository.
+Check out our section on [Prometheus and Grafana](./prometheus-grafana.md) for more details.